Evolution takes time – just ask any of the scientists around the world preparing to celebrate International Darwin Day next month.

 I’m an advocate of treating what we do for a living as a career of choice, one that merits respect – have a look at my July 2016 cover story for Lucy Brazier’s Executive Secretary Magazine, or almost any article I’ve written.

-I’m not alone in urging peers around the globe to fast track the current stage of evolution of the admin. career.
+I’m not alone in urging peers around the globe to fast track the current stage of evolution of the assistant career.
 Lucy Brazier decided that my views merited the cover of her highly regarded magazine.
 Victoria Darragh, Founder of the UK’s Executive and Personal Assistants Association (EPAA), is a strong fellow advocate for representing our profession in a manner that commands respect.
 Have a look at Victoria’s December 2016 LinkedIn post and you’ll see that, while we come from different continents, we also share convictions and goals.

 Run and Get Me Coffee